Burwell v. Hobby Lobby Stores, Inc.: Possible leak

 In November 2022, The New York Times reported on a possible leak of the Hobby Lobby decision about two weeks prior to its formal announcement; this story was published following the leak and decision of Dobbs v.
 Jackson Women's Health Organization in June 2022 which overturned Roe v.
 Wade on abortion rights.
-Reverend Rob Schneck wrote to both Chief Justice John Roberts and to the Times stating that he had been told of which way Hobby Lobby was to be decided though a close associate after Schenck and his wife had a dinner party with Alito and his wife.
+Reverend Rob Schneck wrote to both Chief Justice John Roberts and to the Times stating that he had been told of which way Hobby Lobby was to be decided though a close associate after Schneck and his wife had a dinner party with Alito and his wife.
 At the time, Schneck used that information to inform Hobby Lobby and other religious organizations to prepare for the formal announcement of the decision.
 Schneck had opted to reveal this information in 2022 to aid in the investigation of the Dobbs decision leak.
 In 2011 through their connection to the Historical Society, Hobby Lobby's owners attended a Christmas party in Supreme Court chambers shortly before litigation was initiated which became Burwell v.
 Hobby Lobby Stores, Inc.